yyang-pplus/yyang-pplus.github.io/_posts/2018-12-21-manage-and-use-ldap-servers-without-rootdn.md

 `olcRootDN: gidNumber=0+uidNumber=0,cn=peercred,cn=external,cn=auth` is the authentication DN for the localhost's superuser.
 Please check [my previous post]({{page.previous.url}}) for how to query this information from the openLDAP servers.
 Also `olcRootPW` has to be deleted as well, because it can only be set when root DN is under suffix.

 This solution works, because the `olcRootDN` directive need not refer to an entry in the database or even in the directory, and it may refer to a **SASL identity**.
-Also, regardless of what access control policy is defined, the `olcRootDN` is always allowed full rights (i.e. auth, search, compare, read and write) on everything and anything within the DIT.[<sup>\[2\]</sup>](#references)
+Also, regardless of what access control policy is defined, the `olcRootDN` is always allowed full rights (i.e., auth, search, compare, read, and write) on everything and anything within the DIT.[<sup>\[2\]</sup>](#references)

 # Test